voltrb/docs/en/docs/volt_time.md

 # => -7
 ```

-The instance method `#local_offset` gives the offset from UTC in seconds for the local time.
+The instance method `#local_offset` gives the offset from UTC in seconds for the VoltTime in the local timezone.

 ```ruby
 VoltTime.at(0).local_offset/60/60